adithyavasisth/FoodWasteBeacon/SavorSignalBot/README.md

-# WasteNot Hub
+# SavorSignal Bot

-This repository contains the code for the Notifier Portal - a front end interface for the notifiers.
+This repository contains the code for the End User Interface.